 4. Fatty Foods

-High-fat foods take longer to digest, and often cause bloating and indigestion. and are more likely to cause heartburn which makes it more difficult to get to sleep.
+High-fat foods take longer to digest, cause bloating and indigestion.
+They are more likely to cause heartburn which makes it more difficult to sleep.
 Milk, yogurt, avocado, nuts, ice cream, and butter are all bad news.
 Fatty foods high in protein, like steak, digest slowly and may disturb our circadian rhythm.

 5. Crisps & Salty Snacks

 Too much salt is bad for your heart and your sleep.
-Eating a meal that’s high in sodium at dinnertime can contribute to sleep disturbances, in part due to an increase in blood pressure and fluid retention.
+Eating a meal that’s high in sodium in the evening can contribute to sleep disturbances, in part due to an increase in blood pressure and fluid retention.
 The result may be restless sleep, frequent awakenings and not feeling fully rested in the morning.
-With too much salt in your bloodstream you may not sleep well that night, and feel tired or groggy the next day.

-You might think to counter this by chugging a bunch of water to stay hydrated, but as a result the quality of your sleep might plummet from the uptick in late-night bathroom visits.
+Counteracting this by consuming water to remain hydrated however will effect the quality of your sleep due to the uptick in late-night bathroom visits.

 The optimal daily amount of sodium is 1500mg.
 To put this into context one slice of cheese pizza can contain about 500-600 mg of sodium.
 As you can see it's quite easy to consume too much.
-Try switching your evening snack to a less salty option.
+Try switching your evening snack to reduce salt intake.

-Have you ever heard someone say that they have strange dreams after eating lots of cheese?
-Aged or stronger cheeses, as well as preserved meats such as salami contain high levels of tyramine which is a amino acid which makes us feel alert.
-Although cheese is considered a comfort food, it's actually one of the worst foods to eat just before bed.
+Have you ever heard someone say that they have strange dreams after eating cheese?
+Aged or stronger cheeses, as well as preserved meats such as salami contain high levels of tyramine which is an amino acid making us feel alert.
+Although cheese is considered a comfort food, it is actually one of the worst foods to eat just before bed.

 Your adrenal glands generally respond to tyramine by sending catecholamines — fight-or-flight chemicals that act both as hormones and neurotransmitters — into the bloodstream.
 These messenger chemicals include: dopamine, norepinephrine and epinephrine.
 This gives you a boost of energy and, in turn, elevates your blood pressure and heart rate making it more difficult to get to sleep.